Vermont Almanac is an annual 288-page, 7×10-inch book. Our first volume was published in December 2020; volume two will be out in December 2021.

 BEHIND THE SCENES

-Lisa Cadieux, John Douglas, Chris Doyle, Marian Cawley, Giom, Lora Marchand, Joan Waltermire, Tamara White
+Lisa Cadieux, John Douglas, Chris Doyle, Marian Cawley, Giom, Lora Marchand, John Tiholiz, Joan Waltermire, Tamara White